- Basic Syntax

 Scripting Engine (NSE)

-: run script whereis the name of the script - `–script=
+--script-updatedb: update the script database-sC: run default scripts--script=<name>: run script whereis the name of the script - `–script=

-: run group of scripts where is equal to all, auth, default, discovery, external, intrusive, malware, safe or vuln --script-args=arg1=va1
+: run group of scripts where is equal to all, auth, default, discovery, external, intrusive, malware, safe or vuln --script-args=arg1=va1: append script arguments as necessary

 Examples